Norman Harris (businessman)

 Norman Harris (born 1949) is an American vintage guitar dealer, and he operates a store called Norman's Rare Guitars in Tarzana, California.
 He is one of the guitar industry's foremost experts on vintage guitars.
-His store has become a destination and he has become a celebrity through his Youtube channel which has more than 500,000 subscribers.
+His store, Norman's Rare Guitars, has become a destination and he has become a celebrity through his YouTube channel which has more than 500,000 subscribers.
 He is also the author of two books about vintage guitars.

 Career

 In the 1960s Harris was a Hammond Organ player who played in bands touring in the Miami, Florida area.
 In the 1970s Harris was playing in a band with Bobby Caldwell called Katmandu, and the band toured in Los Angeles.
 While playing with the band Harris purchased a vintage Fender Jazz Bass.
 Soon other musicians loved the Jazz bass and offered Harris much more money than he paid for the guitar.
 Harris decided to supplement his income by selling vintage guitars.